Jay Peak Resort

 The mountain offers three terrain parks.
 The Little Tikes Park is designed for kids who are just learning how to ride the rails while the Live Mas Park offers an assortment of jibs and jumps for more advanced skiers and snowboarders.
 A third park, Mo’s Stash, is never groomed.
 Its all-natural rails and jumps emerge organically from the mountain itself.

-Smugglers’ Notch, located about an hour and a half from Montreal, recently added a ski- and snowboarding learning area for children ages 3-6, plus there are many non-skiing activities for kids including puppet making, sledding on inflatable air-boards and snow art.
-In September, Ski Magazine voted Smugglers the number one kid-friendly resort in the Eastern U.S. and Canada.
+Smugglers’ Notch, located about an hour and a half from Montreal, recently added a ski- and snowboarding learning area for children ages 3-6.
+The 2020 annual Ski Magazine survey voted Smugglers the number one family-friendly resort in the Eastern U.S. and Canada.

-The resort offers Canadians 25 per cent off several Smugglers’ winter vacation packages.
-Prices start at $129 per adult and $99 per child aged 3-17 per night.
-These prices include condominium lodging, daily lift tickets, snow tubing, access to the Nordic cross country ski and snowshoe trails, heated pool and hot tubs, guided winter walking, and daily family activities.
-One package, the Winter Experience, includes non-skiing activities such as snowshoeing, skating, tubing and more.
+For the winter 2019 season, Smugglers’ Notch is offering its Canadian guests 25 per cent off vacation packages, which expires on Dec.
+31, 2019.
+The resort offers several Smugglers’ winter vacation packages.
+The base package includes condominium lodging, daily lift tickets, snow tubing, access to the Nordic cross country ski and snowshoe trails, heated pool and hot tubs, guided winter walking, and daily family activities.

 In addition, all packages are backed by the Smugglers’ family fun guarantee: if anyone enrolled in a learn-to-ski or snowboard program does not enjoy it, the resort will refund the entire program fee.